 As a leader, the responsibility for success or failure largely falls on your shoulders.

-This pressure can be immense, as every decision you make can have significant consequences for your business, your employees, and your personal life as well.
+The pressure of entrepreneurship can be immense, as every decision you make carries significant consequences for your business, employees, and personal life.
+This responsibility is one of the major drawbacks of being an entrepreneur.

 Moreover, leaders seldom have the luxury of clocking out at the end of the day; they typically remain tethered to their work.